awslabs/aws-encryption-sdk-specification/framework/raw-rsa-keyring.md

 - The output of RSA decryption is set as the decryption material's plaintext data key.

-If no decryption succeeds, this keyring MUST NOT make any update to the decryption materials and MUST fail.
+If no decryption succeeds,
+the keyring MUST fail
+and MUST NOT modify the [decryption materials](structures.md#decryption-materials).